redisson/redisson/docs/data-and-services/collections.md

 ## List

 Redisson's `RList` object implements the [List](https://docs.oracle.com/javase/8/docs/api/java/util/List.html) interface, providing a distributed and concurrent list backed by Valkey or Redis.
 This allows multiple applications or servers to share and manipulate list data seamlessly.
+This object is thread-safe.

 ### Basic Operations